jessecarvalho/vendas360/README.md

 ## How to run the tests
 1. Configure the `.env.testing` file with your test database information.
 2. With docker running, execute the command `docker-compose exec app php artisan migrate --env=testing` to create the test database.
-3. Execute the command `docker-compose run app php artisan test` to run the tests.
+3. Execute the command `docker-compose exec app php artisan test` to run the tests.

 ## Cronjob
 The system is set up to send emails daily at 23:59 to the administrator and to the sellers.
 The trigger is being set up directly in the creation of the docker image.